Theory of the Collective Many-body Subradiance in Waveguide Quantum Electrodynamics: Introduction

 Ordered emitter arrays provide a controlled setting to understand subradiance.
 In both free space and structured photonic environments, periodic arrangements support collective subradiant eigenmodes near the Brillouin-zone edge.
 In one-dimensional waveguides, these effects are further sharpened because photons propagate in restricted channels and mediate effectively infinite-range couplings~\cite{ZhengBaranger2013,zeyangliao2015,Mukhopadhyay2020,Dinc2020,Lee2025,liu2025}.
 Thus, finite atomic chains coupled to waveguides serve as an ideal model system to analyze how boundary conditions, lattice periodicity, and reservoir structure jointly determine the collective subradiance effects.

-Recent studies found that subradiant states in such one-dimensional chains (in free space or coupled to a waveguide) exhibit seemingly universal properties: the most subradiant states have decay rates $\Gamma \propto 1/N^3$ \cite{a.asenjo-garcia2017,albrecht2019,Henriet2019}.
-Zhang and M{\o}lmer theoretically proved this $N^{-3}$ scaling law~\cite{zhang2019a,Zhang2020}, clarifying the origin of extreme spectral narrowing of Bragg-edge dark modes and establishing the $N^{-3}$ law as a robust signature of one-dimensional collective subradiance.
+Recent studies found that subradiant states in such one-dimensional chains, either in free space or coupled to a waveguide, exhibit a characteristic finite-size behavior: the most subradiant states have decay rates $\Gamma \propto 1/N^3$ \cite{a.asenjo-garcia2017,albrecht2019,Henriet2019}.
+Zhang and M{\o}lmer theoretically proved this $N^{-3}$ scaling law~\cite{zhang2019a,Zhang2020}, clarifying the origin of extreme spectral narrowing of Bragg-edge dark modes and establishing the $N^{-3}$ law as a robust signature of one-dimensional collective subradiance within the corresponding open-chain geometry.

 However, existing theories have primarily focused on the decay rate alone, largely overlooking the collective energy shift.
 In addition, in realistic waveguide-QED systems, emitters may also couple to nonguided radiation modes, introducing both extra collective dissipation and coherent dipole--dipole interactions~\cite{liao2016,asenjo-garcia2017}.
 This issue becomes critical in the deep-subwavelength regime ($d \ll \lambda$), where near-field contributions scale as inverse powers of the separation.
 Although Bragg-edge interference can still efficiently suppress the radiative linewidth, the collective energy shift may remain large because it is governed by short-range near-field physics rather than by the same destructive interference that narrows the decay rate.
 Understanding realistic subradiant resonances in finite waveguide-coupled arrays thus requires analytical control of both linewidth and energy shift, with a clear separation between guided and nonguided contributions.